 - Public Works or their designees shall be the only persons permitted to hang or install banners.
 No other individual or group should attempt to display, move, or otherwise adjust the banners.

-- Banners will only be displayed for a maximum of two weeks before the event, regardless of solicitation for ticket sales, sponsorships, etc. The City may limit the maximum period for banners at prime locations, if multiple overlapping requests are received.
-Certain exemptions may apply on a case by case basis.
+- Banners will only be displayed for a maximum of two weeks before the event, regardless of solicitation for ticket sales, sponsorships, etc. The City may limit the maximum period for banners at prime locations if multiple overlapping requests are received.
+Certain exceptions may apply on a case-by-case basis.

-- All attempts to display approved banners on the decided upon date will be made, but inclement weather or unforeseen circumstances can delay this process.
+- All attempts to display approved banners on the approved date will be made, but inclement weather or unforeseen circumstances can delay this process.

-- Banners must be picked up from City Hall no later than five business days after the pull down date or the banners will be disposed of or recycled.
+- Banners must be picked up from City Hall no later than five business days after the removal date or the banners will be disposed of or recycled.